-For some chess players, checkmating a friend in just a couple of moves can really give them a boost of confidence and leaving them with a feeling of accomplishment.
+For some chess players, checkmating a friend in just 4 moves can really give them a boost of confidence and leave them with a feeling of accomplishment.
 Scholar’s mate, which is also known as the Four-Move checkmate, is a great way to win some of your first games in a blink of an eye and it will really impress your friends.

 If you are looking for the fastest way to win a chess game, then the Four-Move checkmate is worth the try.
-So are you ready to learn how to checkmate in 4 moves and leave your friends in awe?
+So are you ready to learn how to 4 move checkmate and leave your friends in awe?
 Follow these basic steps and you’ll be on your way to winning more chess games than you think.

 Here is how to checkmate in 4 moves: